 - Pack only what you can carry by yourself up 2-3 flights of stairs, or walk with for relatively long distances.
 A wheeled duffle bag or suitcase plus a generous tote or backpack for weekend travel should suffice.
-Returning students recommend that your carry-on be a backpack rather than a handheld bag if you plan to do any extra traveling. - Do not pack valuables in your checked luggage. - Put address labels and contact information inside and outside each piece of luggage. - Pack medications in your carry-on luggage. - Pack all sharp objects securely in your checked baggage. - Pack all liquids in plastic bags to avoid leakage during travel. - Place your camera in your carry-on.
+Returning students recommend that your carry-on be a backpack rather than a handheld bag if you plan to do any extra traveling. - Do not pack valuables in your checked luggage. - Consider bringing a small 'pocket' duffle for shorter trips, also great for trips to the grocery store - Put address labels and contact information inside and outside each piece of luggage. - Pack medications in your carry-on luggage. - Pack all sharp objects securely in your checked baggage. - Pack all liquids in plastic bags to avoid leakage during travel. - Place your camera in your carry-on.
 If you take film, carry it in a leadlined travel pouch (available at camera stores). - Put TSA-approved locks on all of your luggage so that it can be opened without the lock or bag being destroyed.